 Today you leave behind the high plateau setting of the remote Meseta and continue your journey to the wonderful city of Leon.
-Leave Mansilla de las Mulas by crossing a stone bridge over the Río Esla, then take a left onto the old road which soon becomes a track that runs more or less parallel to the main road for about 5 kilometres.
-Back on the track and after 4 kilometres you pass through the village of Villamoros de Mansilla, 2 kilometres further you cross the 200 metre long, 20 arched Puente de Villarente spanning the Rio Pormo and enter the village that shares its name.
-Be aware this bridge is extremely busy with traffic and can be dangerous at times.
-Pass through Puente Villarente and after a petrol station on your right you will find the way-marked gravel path which runs parallel to the main road passing through the small village of Arcahueja after about 4.5 kilometres.
+Leave Mansilla de las Mulas by crossing a stone bridge over the Río Esla, then take a left onto the old road which soon becomes a track that runs more or less parallel to the main road for about 5km.

+Back on the track and after 4km you pass through the village of Villamoros de Mansilla, 2km further you cross the 200m-long 20-arched Puente de Villarente spanning the Rio Pormo and enter the village that shares its name.

+Pass through Puente Villarente and after a petrol station on your right, you will find the way-marked gravel path that runs parallel to the main road passing through the small village of Arcahueja after about 4.5km.
 Unfortunately, shortly after Arcahueja, the path disappears and you follow the main road.
 You begin an uphill walk towards Alto del Portillo from where you will enjoy wonderful views over the city of Leon set against a distant mountainous backdrop.

-Eventually you come to a bypass called the Avenida de Madrid which veers to the right, however, you need to fork left towards the Puente Castro, over the Rio Torio and into the city limits of Leon.
-Cross the pedestrianised footbridge about 50 metres from the main bridge and keep along the Avenida del Alcalde Migue Castaño for approximately 1.5 kilometres until you come to the Plaza Santa Ana.
+Eventually, you come to a bypass called the Avenida de Madrid, which veers to the right, however, you need to fork left towards the Puente Castro, over the Rio Torio and into the city limits of Leon.
+Cross the pedestrianised footbridge about 50m from the main bridge and keep along the Avenida del Alcalde Miguel Castaño for approximately 1.5km until you come to the Plaza Santa Ana.
 Follow the Calle Barahona then the Calle Puertamoneda passing the Iglesia de Santa María del Mercado on your right, down the Calle de la Rua and the Calle Ancha until you reach the cathedral in Leon.